gabrielstine/Stine-Score/README.md

 ## Interpreting the probability

-The value is the model's estimate of Gabe's `good` label, conditional on this training set and preprocessing pipeline.
+The value is the model's estimate of my `good` label, conditional on this training set and preprocessing pipeline.
 A sensible initial use is triage:

 - high probability: prioritize as likely good;